JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 All other columns are assumed to be measured variables (they are stacked).

-You can also stack an entire DataFrame.
+You can also stack an entire DataTable.
 The default stacks all floating-point columns:

 ```julia
 d = stack(iris)